scttnlsn/dandelion/README.md

         deploy
         status

-Note that when specifying the repository or configuration file, the specified paths are relative to the current working directory (not the repository root).
+Note that when specifying the repository or configuration file, the given paths are relative to the current working directory (not the repository root).
 To see the options for a particular command, run: